-Written for The National Consortium of University Entrepreneurs (NACUE)
+Written and published in 2010 for The National Consortium of University Entrepreneurs (NACUE).

 As I sit down to write this I’m acutely aware that the NACUE Learning Programme provides a critical knowledge base for ever-changing Student and Academic Society Presidents and Committee Members.
 It aims to deliver you a thorough collection of guidance documents to cover all aspects of establishing, running and developing a successful University Enterprise Society.
 However, in some specialist and complex areas, delivering such complete, comprehensive, failsafe documentation can prove challenging and sometimes impossible – ‘Social Media’ is one such topic.
 I hope to cultivate your food for thought…

 Searching Google.com today (7th August 2010) for the term ‘Social Media’ puts ‘About 276,000,000 Results’ at your instant disposal.
 An abundance of blog posts and video tutorials, from tips on Search Engine Optimisation (SEO) strategies to marketing techniques to ‘build a brand on Facebook.com’ and ‘increase your number of Twitter.com followers’, etc – some results are very worthy of investigation, others are not.

 This document will cover what I believe to be the important stuff.